thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 If the FinalizeBatch function fails, the Client aborts the protocol.
 Token verification works exactly as specified in {{ISSUANCE}}.

-# Arbitrary Batched Verifiable Token
+# Arbitrary Batched Token Issuance

+This section describes an issuance protocol mechanism for issuing multiple tokens in one round trip between Client and Issuer.
+An arbitrary batched token request can contain token requests for any token type.

 ## Client-to-Issuer Request {#arbitrary-client-to-issuer-request}